jarusll/the-logs/index.md

 Me and Wolfie discussed about the Destiny thing(`D2Newspaper` for now).
 I'll be working on it with him.

+Wolfie talked about how he's missing reading books and now I want to read.
+I will gain momentum first with short reads.

 # 2022-03-25
 Like LoL characters, but the game feels like a mobile game.
 Might give it one more try.